Take a behind-the-scenes look at your business partners. We set out the key facts on due diligence for you.

-Because of the complexity of the requirements it is advisable to call on trained staff (in-house employees) or external advisors (tax consultants, auditors, lawyers, technical experts, management consultants) to perform a due diligence check.
+Because of the complexity of the requirements it is advisable to call on trained staff (in-house employees, risk and compliance analyst) or external advisors (tax consultants, auditors, lawyers, technical experts, management consultants) to perform a due diligence check.
 There are also due diligence checklists that provide a good (initial) overview of the subject.
 However, they do not always cover the specific circumstances.
 The due diligence costs may be tax-deductible.
 For corporation tax purposes, the due diligence costs can be deductive if they are:

 - charged to the profit and loss account and,

 - are for good use of the trade or business.